[rank_math_breadcrumb]

 Commercial Costs | $350 or more |

-Factors that Impact Price
+Factors that Impact Backflow Testing Cost

 There are a number of factors that can make the total cost of backflow testing go up or down.
 The most common things to keep an eye out for and talk to your plumber about are:

-- Retesting failed units after backflow device repairs – Performing additional testing after making repairs to valves that fail initial testing can result in additional costs
+- Retesting failed units after backflow device repairs: Performing additional testing after making repairs to valves that fail initial testing can result in additional costs.

 - One way water flow in the backflow prevention assembly to prevent contaminated water